Taylor-Finch/MacWolfSDL/README.md

 ## Building

-Source code is available at: https://github.com/LateGator/MacWolfSDL/
+Source code is available at: https://github.com/kaylagator/MacWolfSDL/

 CMake and SDL3 are required to build.
 SDL3 will be downloaded automatically if it is not present on the system.
+An XDG Desktop Portal backend is required at runtime on Linux for file dialogs to be displayed.

 ```bash
 cmake -B build . && cmake --build build